Please ensure JavaScript is enabled for purposes of website accessibility TEPEZZA® (teprotumumab-trbw) TED Treatment | HCP Home

 Preexisting Inflammatory Bowel Disease: TEPEZZA may cause an exacerbation of preexisting inflammatory bowel disease (IBD).
 Monitor patients with IBD for flare of disease.
 If IBD exacerbation is suspected, consider discontinuation of TEPEZZA.

-The most common adverse reactions (incidence ≥5% and greater than placebo) are muscle spasm, nausea, alopecia, diarrhea, fatigue, hyperglycemia, hearing impairment, dysgeusia, headache, dry skin, weight decreased, nail disorders, and menstrual disorders.
+The most common adverse reactions (incidence greater than or equal to 5% and greater than placebo) are muscle spasm, nausea, alopecia, diarrhea, fatigue, hyperglycemia, hearing impairment, dysgeusia, headache, dry skin, and menstrual disorders.

 IMPORTANT SAFETY INFORMATION